stevenfarless/mimo-linktree-clone/README.md

 # Personal Linktree Style Portfolio Page

 This project is a personalized version of a guided project I completed on [Mimo.org](https://mimo.org) to learn HTML and CSS.
 The page showcases a simple starting point for profile links and potential portfolio projects.

+## See this project
 The completed version hosted on Mimo can be seen [here](https://xajajh.mimo.run/index.html),

 ## Introduction